-Last week I had a few days away in Sutherland, and I had the opportunity to explore the small village of Lairg.
+Last week I had a few days away across the county border in Sutherland, and I had the opportunity to explore the small village of Lairg.

-We stayed 4 miles north of Lairg, in Pondside’s self contained flat, We had the most awesome views right from our window, as well as from a shared decking area, which looked across farmland and then further across Loch Shin.
+We stayed 4 miles north of Lairg, in Pondside’s self-contained flat, We had the most awesome views right from our window, as well as from a shared decking area, which looked across farmland and then further across Loch Shin.
 It provided a really relaxing stay for us.
-Pondside also have camping pitches and their own ‘tin tents’ (caravans) that you can stay in.
+Pondside also has camping pitches and their own ‘tin tents’ (caravans) that you can stay in.

 Lairg is very much still a crofting community, and visitors who are interested in local history, geology, wildlife and archaeology can expect to enjoy their time here.
 My first stop was Church Hill Woodland, a short trail complete with wooden sculptures.

 It’s a really short trail which climbs up to a nearby church, with a viewpoint across Loch Shin from a war memorial.
 You might be able to make out the huge dam in the background of the photo which was built in the 1950s.
 It’s part of the most northerly hydroelectric scheme in the UK and includes a fish lift (which is actually what it is – it transports migratory fish to travel upstream).
 It’s definitely a picturesque picnic spot.